 - Calorie restriction – nothing infuriates me more than seeing magazines or other blogs advertising ‘low calorie meals’ or ‘how to eat less calories.’
 Calories are not the problem when it comes to maintaining weight, it’s eating good calories and making sure to get your body moving to burn a few calories, too.
 (More on that later!)

-- Calorie deficiency is scary!
+- Extreme prolonged calorie deficiency is scary!
 We are talking hair loss, infertility, moodiness, insomnia, and other unideal symptoms.
 Even if starving yourself were the best answer to weight loss – it would hardly be worth it!

 - Fad diets – I probably don’t need to go far into this because by now most everyone knows the dangers of fad dieting.
 If you’re really focused on changing your health for the better and are hoping to see long term results, then you need to commit to a sustainable diet – not something that you have to suffer through every day.

 - Hiding from carbs – like calories, carbs take a lot of heat in the media and in magazines directed at women.
 Carbs don’t make you fat, they give you energy and make you happy!

 We can start talking about the things that you should do if you’re trying to get fit in college.
 I am going to go over diet, exercise, and healthy habits.
 This is going to be a long post, full of valuable information so make sure that you bookmark it and pin it for reference!

 Eating a Healthy Diet in College.

 I’m a vegetarian, but even if you’re not you can still apply these tips into your everyday life and just add meat and other animal products where you see fit!